akullpp/awesome-java/README.md

 _Testing for the software development process that emerged from TDD and was heavily influenced by DDD and OOAD._

 - [Cucumber](https://github.com/cucumber/cucumber-jvm) - Provides a way to describe features in a plain language which customers can understand.
-- [Cukes-REST](https://github.com/ctco/cukes-rest) - A collection of Gherkin steps for REST-service testing using Cucumber.
+- [Cukes-REST](https://github.com/ctco/cukes-rest) - Collection of Gherkin steps for REST-service testing using Cucumber.
 - [J8Spec](https://github.com/j8spec/j8spec) - Follows a Jasmine-like syntax.
 - [JBehave](http://jbehave.org) - Extensively configurable framework that describes stories.
 - [JGiven](http://jgiven.org) - Provides a fluent API which allows for simpler composition.